Berri

 The level of residential development activity in Berri is very low in comparison to the average area assessed nationally by AreaSearch

-Berri has received approximately five dwelling approvals per year over the past five financial years, totaling 29 homes.
+Berri has received approximately five dwelling approvals per year over the past five financial years, totalling 29 homes.
 As of FY-26, six approvals have been recorded.
-Despite a population decline, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
-The average construction cost for new homes is $194,000, below regional norms, offering more affordable housing options.
+Despite population decline during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+The average construction cost value for new homes is $194,000, which is below regional norms, indicating more affordable housing options.

-In the current financial year, $25.3 million in commercial development approvals have been recorded, indicating balanced commercial development activity.
-Compared to the Rest of SA, Berri has significantly lower building activity (77.0% below the regional average per person), which typically strengthens demand and prices for existing properties.
-This activity is also below the national average, suggesting the area's established nature and potential planning limitations.
-All new construction in Berri consists of detached houses, preserving its low-density character and attracting space-seeking buyers.
-Developers are constructing more detached housing than previously implied (78.0% at Census), reflecting strong demand for family homes amidst densification trends.
+This financial year, Berri has recorded $25.3 million in commercial development approvals, suggesting balanced commercial development activity.
+Compared to the Rest of SA, Berri records significantly lower building activity, at 77.0% below the regional average per person.
+This scarcity typically strengthens demand and prices for existing properties.
+Additionally, new construction has been entirely comprised of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
+Notably, developers are constructing more detached housing than the existing pattern implies, reflecting persistent strong demand for family homes amid densification trends.

-The estimated population per dwelling approval is 1314 people, indicating a quiet, low-activity development environment.
-With stable or declining population projections, Berri should experience reduced housing demand pressures, benefiting potential buyers.
+The estimated population per dwelling approval is 1314 people, indicating a quiet, low activity development environment.
+With stable or declining population projections, Berri should see reduced housing demand pressures in the future, benefiting potential buyers.

 Frequently Asked Questions - Development